Sexual Assault on Adult

 Allegations of sexual assault in Texas are very serious and can result in severe repercussions, even when they are false allegations or accusations.
 For example, if an individual is convicted of this offense, they can face damage to their reputation, public humiliation or embarrassment, jail or prison time, fines, an inability to own or possess a firearm, requirements to register as a sex offender, ineligibility to apply for certain jobs or occupations, and/or a refusal to be admitted into certain graduate school or educational programs.

 Sex assault charges can often result from false accusations or from situations of confusion.
-For example, an alleged offender may have believed they had the consent of the alleged victim, but the victim later claimed the sexual relations were not consensual.
-These types of allegations can often occur when one individual is trying to seek revenge on another person, to try and damage their reputation, or to seek some kind of bribe or monetary value.
+For example, an alleged offender in Dallas may have believed they had the consent of the alleged victim, but the victim later claimed the sexual relations were not consensual.
+These types of allegations may even occur when one individual is trying to seek revenge on another person, to try and damage their reputation, or to seek some kind of bribe or monetary value.

 According to section 22.011 of the Texas Penal Code, an individual can be charged with sexual assault if they intentionally or knowingly do any of the following: